First Trust Bloomberg Artificial Intelligence ETF (FAI): Growth Drivers, Key Risks, and Investor Outlook

 Expense ratio and structural costs

-- The selection methodology involves screening and thematic assessment.
-This means the fund may have higher turnover or tracking risk compared to simpler index funds.
+• The selection methodology (screening, thematic assessment) means the fund may have higher turnover or tracking risk relative to simpler index funds.

 Regulatory, competitive and execution risk

-- A thematic label can attract speculative interest.
-This can increase stock price volatility.
-It can also impose additional downside risk if sentiment changes.
+• A thematic label can attract speculative interest, which can increase stock price volatility and impose additional downside risk if sentiment changes.

 Liquidity / diversification constraints